Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 SFMG Wealth Advisors

-SFMG Wealth Advisors is a large firm and it comes in next on our list of the top financial advisory firms in Plano.
+SFMG Wealth Advisors, a large firm with billions in assets under manager, is next on our list of the top financial advisory firms in Plano.
 SFMG provides a range of financial advisory services to a client base composed almost exclusively of non-high-net-worth and high-net-worth individuals.
-They also work with a very small number of charitable organizations.
+They also work with a very small number of charitable organizations and businesses.
 They impose a $1 million minimum account size.

 SFMG recently transitioned from a fee-based fee structure to a fee-only one.
 That means all of its compensation comes from client-paid fees and not third-party product sales.